clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 .. note::

-   The `machine id` is different than the system hostname.
+   The machine ID is different than the system hostname.

 Instrument your code with the libtelemetry API
 ==============================================